 Four key freedoms of the European Union (EU) benefit traders in all 28 member states.
 These are the free movement of goods, capital, services and persons.

 In practical terms, this means that most shipments can be dispatched to other member states of the EU without special customs documentation.
 There are exceptions, eg sales to international organisations, which are treated as exports, and exports to special EU territories.
-For more information, read a basic guide to trading abroad on the HMRC website.

 The main exclusions to this are goods subject to export licensing controls, eg military goods or Class A drugs, and goods classed as excise products, eg alcohol, tobacco and hydrocarbon oils.